 - 3. In Youth Time Trial events, specialist low profile bicycles, time trial bars, fixed wheel bicycles and aero helmets are not permitted.
 Bicycles used in time trial events must be as per road race regulations. - (a) In under 16 Youth Track events, time trail bars are permitted in Time Trial and Pursuit events. - (b) Disc, Tri-Spoke or similar wheels are not allowed in Youth Track Events, and rim depth cannot be greater than 35mm.

-Additional Part - comes into force 01.01.2024 - Postponed for review by Youth Racing Review Group Wheels with rim depth greater than 35mm are not permitted in Youth Road Races and Time Trials.
+Additional Part - comes into force 01.01.2024 Wheels with rim depth greater than 35mm are not permitted in Youth Road Races and Time Trials.